NougatCA/CrossCodeBench/README.md

 # CrossCodeBench

+## Requirements

+Our basic experimental environment is Python 3.9.12, PyTorch 1.12.0 and CUDA 11.6.

+The list of other requirements can be found in `requirements.txt`.

 ## Using Instructions

 Run `main.py` to start experiments.
 All available arguments are located in `args.py`, specific whatever you need.